Home | Volume 48 | Article number 60

 Discussion Up Down

 We conducted a randomized controlled trial to assess the impact of membranes sweeping from 38 weeks gestation in women with one previous CS planned for VBAC.
 The base-line socio-demographic features, clinical characteristics and anthropometric indices are similar in the two groups.
 This shows that the randomization is able to eliminate selection bias that has the potential of undermining the validity of the results in our study.
-Our study shows 79.1% successful VBAC after membrane sweeping in patients with one previous CS, which is comparable with a study conducted by Afzal et al., which showed that 61.8% of patients had successful VBAC after membranes sweeping [25].
+Our study shows 79.1% successful VBAC after membrane sweeping in patients with one previous CS, which is comparable with a study conducted by Afzal et al. which showed that 61.8% of patients had successful VBAC after membranes sweeping [25].
 Although the study by Afzal et al. has a lower proportion of women with vaginal delivery, however, both studies show that the percentage of the participants that had vaginal delivery were significantly higher in membrane sweeping compared to the no membrane sweeping group [25].
 Our findings of 79.1% and 45.5% of successful VBAC in the study and control groups, respectively, are higher than the successful VBAC rate of 17.3% for the membrane sweeping group and 18.7% for the no membrane sweeping group reported by Ramya et al. [26].
 Similarly, the proportion of women that had successful VBAC in our study was higher than the 59.8% reported by Hamdan et al. [27].
-Hamidi and colleagues in a systematic review and meta-analysis of two rct were unable to decide whether membrane sweeping was a beneficial way of achieving spontaneous labour and vaginal delivery in patients undergoing planned VBAC [29].
+Hamidi and colleagues in a systematic review and meta-analysis of two Rct were unable to decide whether membrane sweeping was a beneficial way of achieving spontaneous labour and vaginal delivery in patients undergoing planned VBAC [29].

 The statistically significant increase in successful VBAC after membrane sweeping in our study (34/43 {79.1%} vs. 20/44 {45.5 %}; RR=1.7; 95% CI: 1.2-2.5; P = 0.001) could be due to good patient selection, proportion of participants with prior vaginal delivery, higher mean gestational age at recruitment, higher mean Bishops score at recruitment (BS=4.23 ± 2.03) and careful monitoring of the patients in labour with partograph.
 It is most likely that this subset of term pregnant women have more favourable cervical status and thus, eventual more efficient membranes sweeping, since the effect of membrane sweeping increases with gestational age and Bishop score [21].
-In this study, 83.7% of participants in the membrane sweeping group had labour onset at a mean gestational age of 39.2 ± 0.8; and 56.8% of patients in the no membrane sweeping group achieved labour onset at a mean gestational age of 39.7 ± 0.7.
+In this study, 83.7% of participants in the membrane sweeping group had labour onset at a mean gestational age of 39.2 ± 0.8 and 56.8% of patients in the no membrane sweeping group achieved labour onset at a mean gestational age of 39.7 ± 0.7.
 The difference is statistically significant.
 This is similar to a trial by Afzal et al. [25], which showed that 78.2% of patients in the membrane sweeping group had onset of labour, which was significantly higher than the 50.1% of participants with onset of labour in the control group.
 Our finding is in contrast to the trial by Ramya et al. [26,27], which reported no significant difference in the onsets of labour and the gestational ages at onset of labour.

 This may have been due to the reported high rate of opting out of the patients from their study in favour of repeat CS on maternal request before 41 weeks of gestation, which probably reduced the number of participants that would have achieved successful VBAC.
-Also, Ramya et al., Hamda et al., respectively, reported very low mean Bishop´s scores of 1 and 2 in the membrane sweeping group at recruitment, hence the cervix may not be adequately dilated for the examining finger(s) to separate the fetal membranes from the lower uterine segment [26,27].
+Also, Ramya et al. and Hamda et al. respectively, reported very low mean Bishop´s scores of 1 and 2 in the membrane sweeping group at recruitment, hence the cervix may not be adequately dilated for the examining finger(s) to separate the fetal membranes from the lower uterine segment [26,27].
 The mean gestational age at delivery is significantly lower in membrane sweeping compared to no membrane sweeping group (P=0.002).
-This is in contrast with findings in the studies conducted by Ramya et al., Hamdan et al., which did not show any significant difference in the mean gestational ages [26,27].
+This is in contrast with findings in the studies conducted by Ramya et al. and Hamdan et al. which did not show any significant difference in the mean gestational ages [26,27].
 There is a 60% successful VBAC after the first membrane sweeping among participants.
 The proportion of participants with successful VBAC increases to 79% after the second membrane sweeping.
 After the third membrane sweeping, the successful VBAC rate remains at 79%.
-Also, membranes sweeping reduces the mean recruitment to delivery interval by 4 day (8.8 ± 6.5 vs. 12.9 ± 5.5; P=0.002).
-This is probably because the weekly membranes sweeping in our study puts patients in a prelabour state in which irregular uterine contractions have a cervical ripening effect, and improves the Bishop score, with labour onset and eventual vaginal delivery at earlier gestational age.
+Also, membranes sweeping reduces the mean recruitment to delivery interval by 4 days (8.8 ± 6.5 vs. 12.9 ± 5.5; P=0.002).
+This is probably because the weekly membranes sweeping in our study puts patients in a prelabour state in which irregular uterine contractions have a cervical ripening effect, and improves the bishop score, with labour onset and eventual vaginal delivery at earlier gestational age.

 The proportion of participants with repeat CS is more in the no membrane sweeping compared to the membrane sweeping group, and the difference is statistically significant (P=0.001).
 Although previous studies revealed higher rate of repeat CS than our study, they did not show any significant difference in the rate of repeat CS between participants in both groups.
 The high rate of repeat CS was due to the maternal request after the onset of labour [26,27,29].
 There is no significant maternal or fetal complication in our study.
 The women who received membranes sweeping have more incidence of prelabour rupture of membranes, but the difference is not statistically significant (P=0.5).
-This finding is in agreement with studies in women with low risk pregnancies [19,21].
+This finding is in agreement with studies in women with low-risk pregnancies [19,21].
 More participants in the no membrane sweeping group had repeat CS due to prolonged pregnancy.
 However, there was no significant difference in the various indications for repeat CS between the groups (P=0.7).
 The result is similar to the trial by Ramya et al. [26], Hamdan et al. [27].
-Likewise, the neonatal outcomes in terms of the Appearance pulse, grimace, activity and respiration (APGAR) scores, birth weight and need for admission into the neonatal intensive care unit (NICU) were similar in both groups.
+Likewise, the neonatal outcomes in terms of the appearance pulse, grimace, activity and respiration (APGAR) scores, birth weight and need for admission into the neonatal intensive care unit (NICU) were similar in both groups.
 All these findings are in consonance with previous studies on membrane sweeping at term [21,27].

 The strength of our study was the randomized allocation of participants to the study groups, which minimized selection bias and unequal allocation of confounders among the participants.
 Schultz et al. [30] described randomized allocation of participants as the most effective means of minimizing unequal allocation of potential confounders among participants of a clinical trial.
-Each of the two centres of our study had one trained research assistant, in addition to the principal investigator, & they performed the cervical assessment for Bishop scoring to reduce variability.
+Each of the two centres of our study had one trained research assistant, in addition to the principal investigator, and they performed the cervical assessment for Bishop scoring to reduce variability.
 The combination of two centers for the study guaranteed availability of large numbers of potential participants.
-Additionally, the trial was on a group of high risk patients that have not been extensively studied.
+Additionally, the trial was on a group of high-risk patients that have not been extensively studied.

-This study is not without limitations.
-The investigator and researcher assistants who were involved in data collection were not blinded to the allocation arms.
+Limitations: this study is not without limitations.
+The investigator and research assistants who were involved in data collection were not blinded to the allocation arms.
 This was not so much a problem because the outcome measures were fairly objective and not assessors´ dependent.
 Our participants comprised of women with prior vaginal birth as well as women without vaginal birth who were at increased risk of repeat CS.
 With the established favorable outcome of planned VBAC in women with prior vaginal birth, inclusion of these subsets of women may have further reduced the power of our study.

 Conclusion Up Down

 This RCT shows statistically significant difference in onset of labour at term, gestational age at onset of labour, recruitment to delivery interval, gestational age at delivery, successful VBAC, and repeat CS rate in patients who had serial membrane sweeping compared with patients who had no membrane sweeping.
 Furthermore, there is no significant detrimental effect of membranes sweeping to the patients.
-Serial membrane's sweeping at term can, therefore, be used routinely to increase the rate of successful VBAC in women with one previous CS.
+Serial membrane sweeping at term can, therefore, be used routinely to increase the rate of successful VBAC in women with one previous CS.
 We also recommend more studies on this subject.

 What is known about this topic